joelnitta/spatial-phy-workshop/tutorials/canaper.md

 `cpr_rand_test()` includes two settings, `n_reps` and `n_iterations`.
 These sound similar but refer to two very different things.

-`n_reps` is the number of random communities to simulate.
+`n_reps` is the number of random grid-cells to simulate.
 For example, if `n_reps` is 100, will we be comparing each observed value (e.g., phylogenetic diversity, `pd_obs`), with 100 random replicates of `pd_obs`.
 If `n_reps` is too low, we will lack sufficiently statistical power to detect patterns in the data.

 `n_iterations` is only used by some randomization algorithms, the “sequential” algorithms.
-Sequential algorithms randomize a community matrix by exchanging values between existing cells (“swapping”).
+Sequential algorithms randomize a matrix by exchanging values between existing cells (“swapping”).
 As you might guess, the `swap` algorithm is a sequential algorithm.
 One such swap is a single “iteration”.
 If the total number of iterations, `n_iterations`, is too low, the randomized matrix won’t be sufficiently randomized, and will still resemble the original matrix[^2].

 If either `n_reps` or `n_iterations` are set too high, it will take overly long to finish the calculations.
 So our goal is to set them